-Though we’ve been asked, we have always stayed away from acting as a matching service for solo travelers.
+Though we’ve been asked many times, we have always stayed away from helping people find travel partners.

 We’ve been asked by:

-- Solo travelers who want to find a travel partner for a tour or cruise to avoid the single supplement
+- Solo travelers who want to find a travel companion for a tour or cruise to avoid the single supplement.

-- Solo travelers who simply want someone to travel with independently
+- Solo travelers who simply want a travel companion for independent travel.

-- People behind websites and apps that help people find a travel partner
+- People behind websites and apps that help people find travel partners.

-This has been an issue since I started Solo Traveler over six years ago.
+This has been an issue since I started Solo Traveler 10 years ago.
 I’ve had time to think about it – over and over again.
 And while I think that some services are fine, others make me anxious.

 While in recent years we have received fewer requests for help finding travel partners, they are still coming in.
 Back in 2015 there was a lively discussion on matching services for solo travelers on the Solo Travel Society on Facebook.
 There were three main perspectives.